-BRICS countries have created a new paradigm for mutual benefit cooperation among emerging and developing economies since the mechanism was established in 2006.
+BRICS countries have created a new paradigm for mutual benefits of cooperation among emerging and developing economies since the mechanism was established in 2006.

 BRICS has been hailed as an “accelerator” in the transformation of the global economic governance system.
 The member countries have managed to increase their say in major international financial institutions and have been steadily boosting the reform of those institutions.